ageller/flexdashboard_example/README.md

-# flexdashboard_example
+# Flexdashboard example
-An example creating a dashboard using R + flexdashboard and the mtcars dataset
+An example creating a dashboard using R + [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) and the "mtcars" dataset.